-Raleigh's Human Relations Commission reviews requests from human services agencies seeking funding from the City and makes recommendations to the City Council.
-The grants are awarded annually to nonprofits that provide direct services to low- income Raleigh residents who identify with one of the targeted groups: elderly, youth, individuals with a disability, individuals who use substances, and are homeless.
+Raleigh's Human Relations Commission reviews requests from human services agencies seeking funding from the city and makes recommendations to the City Council.
+The grants are awarded annually to nonprofits that provide direct services to Raleigh residents with low incomes who identify with one of the targeted groups:

-The submission deadline for the FY23 Raleigh Human Services Agency Funding is Friday, January 21, 2022.
+The submission deadline for the FY25 Raleigh Human Services Agency Funding is Wednesday, Jan.
+24, 2024 at 3 p.m.

 General Eligibility Requirements

-- Population Served: Proposed programs and projects must benefit low-income persons and households residing in Raleigh.
+- Population Served: Proposed programs must benefit low-income persons and households residing in Raleigh.
+(Example of financial eligibility)

 - Agency Experience: Qualified applicants must have at least one year of recent experience in the delivery of services to the specified target group(s) and demonstrate sensitivity to the special needs of their clientele.

 - One Year Program Service Delivery: Only programs that have been established and providing services for at least one year will be considered.

 - Request Amounts: Request must not exceed 25 percent of the agency’s total actual operating expenses for the last completed fiscal year.
 Additionally, requests must not exceed 50 percent of the total program budget.

 - Raleigh Grant Programs: Organizations may apply for funding in up to two City grant programs per year.
 More information on other Raleigh grant opportunities is available online.

 - Fiscal Responsibility: Must have an adequate financial management system in place to maintain effective control and accountability over all funds, property, and other assets covered by this proposal.
 Must be able to produce sufficient backup documentation for costs of the program and files for review and audit.